orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 -  Available values are:

-   -  auto : size is estimated from the available memory setting by evaluating pipeline memory print
+   -  auto: size is estimated from the available memory setting by evaluating pipeline memory print

-   -  height : size is set by setting height of strips or tiles
+   -  height: size is set by setting height of strips or tiles

-   -  nbsplits : size is computed from a given number of splits
+   -  nbsplits: size is computed from a given number of splits

 -  Default is auto